DJ-github88/Descension/docs/SPELL_WIZARD_TO_SPELLCARD_TEMPLATE.md

   - Only shown if `propagation.method !== 'none'`
   - Requires `propagation.parameters` with appropriate values

+### ⚠️ CRITICAL: Description vs MechanicsText Rules

+**IMPORTANT**: The UnifiedSpellCard uses two separate fields for displaying effect information:

+1. **`description`** - Shown in grey/italic text, contains the main effect information
+2. **`mechanicsText`** - Shown below description, contains additional mechanical details

+**Key Rules for All Effect Types:**

+#### Status Effects (Buff/Debuff)
+- **Description contains**: Effect description + Save info + Duration (e.g., "Movement speed reduced by 10 feet • DC 12 Constitution save (negates) • for 1 round")
+- **Description must be CONCRETE**: Specify exact amounts (e.g., "Movement speed reduced by 10 feet" not "Movement speed reduced" or "target's movement speed is reduced")
+- **Description must explain gameplay mechanics**: For status effects like blinded, explain what it means (e.g., "cannot see, automatically fails sight-based checks, disadvantage on attack rolls (roll two d20s and take the lower result when attacking)")
+- **mechanicsText should be EMPTY** - All information is in the description
+- **DO NOT** add duration, save DC, or save outcome to mechanicsText for status effects
+- **DO NOT** add redundant mechanics like "Movement speed reduced by 50%" when description already has "Movement speed reduced by 10 feet"
+- **DO NOT** repeat information (e.g., "Movement speed reduced by 10 feet - target's movement speed is reduced by 10 feet" is redundant)

+#### ⚠️ CRITICAL: Stat Modifier Display Rules (Buff/Debuff Effects)
+- **NO SEPARATE STAT MODIFIER TEXT**: Stat modifier values (like "+1 ActionPoints", "+2 RageDecay") are NEVER displayed as separate black text
+- **ALL INFORMATION IN DESCRIPTION**: All stat modifier information must be written in natural language within the grey description text
+- **Description Format**: Use natural, complete sentences with exact amounts and durations
+  - ✅ **GOOD**: "1 Extra action point from adrenaline surge, but your rage decays by 2 per round for 2 rounds"
+  - ✅ **GOOD**: "Gain +2 armor for 3 rounds"
+  - ✅ **GOOD**: "Your rage decays by 2 points per round for 2 rounds"
+  - ❌ **BAD**: "Extra action points from adrenaline surge, but rage decays faster" (missing amounts and duration)
+  - ❌ **BAD**: "Adrenaline causes rage to decay 2 points per round" (missing duration)
+- **Include Duration**: Always specify the duration in the description (e.g., "for 2 rounds", "for 1 minute")
+- **Include Exact Amounts**: Always specify exact numerical values (e.g., "1 Extra action point", "2 points per round", "+2 armor")
+- **mechanicsText is ALWAYS EMPTY**: UnifiedSpellCard automatically suppresses stat modifier display - descriptions must contain everything

+#### Control Effects
+- **Description contains**: Effect name + Duration + Save DC (if applicable)
+- **mechanicsText contains**: Effect-specific mechanical details (e.g., control type, range, restrictions)
+- **DO NOT** duplicate duration/save info in mechanicsText

+#### Utility Effects
+- **Description contains**: Effect name + Duration (if applicable)
+- **mechanicsText contains**: Effect-specific utility details (e.g., flight speed, teleport distance)
+- **DO NOT** duplicate duration in mechanicsText

+#### Purification Effects
+- **Description contains**: Purification type + Target effects
+- **mechanicsText contains**: Specific effects removed, strength level
+- **DO NOT** duplicate information between description and mechanicsText

+#### Summoning Effects
+- **Description contains**: Creature name + Quantity + Control type
+- **mechanicsText contains**: Creature-specific stats, abilities, or special rules
+- **DO NOT** duplicate creature name/quantity in mechanicsText

+#### Restoration Effects
+- **Description contains**: Restoration type + Resource type
+- **mechanicsText contains**: Formula, restoration amount, timing details
+- **DO NOT** duplicate resource type in mechanicsText

+**General Rule**: If information appears in the description, it should NOT appear in mechanicsText.
+The description is the primary display, mechanicsText is for supplementary details only.

 ### Best Practices for Clean Previews

 1. **Effect Types**: Only include effect types that have been configured: